 - Toolbar – There are six buttons in the toolbar, as explained below:

-- Open Style File – Allows selection of a different style file to load
+- Open Style File – Allows you to select a different style file to load

 - Copy Style File – Allows the user to make a copy of the current style file